adobe/aem-spa-project-archetype/src/test/resources/projects/react/reference/react-app/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+See the section about [debugging tests](https://facebook.github.io/create-react-app/docs/debugging-tests) for more information.

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.